1. Home

 Standby ClusterControl Server for High Availability

-It is possible to have several ClusterControl servers to monitor a single cluster.
+It is possible to have more than one ClusterControl server to monitor a single cluster.
 This is useful if you have a multi-datacenter cluster and you may need to have ClusterControl on the remote site to monitor and manage the alive nodes if the connection between them goes down.
-However, ClusterControl servers must be configured to be working in active-passive mode to avoid race conditions when digesting queries and recovering failed nodes or clusters.
+However, ClusterControl servers must be configured to be working in active-passive mode to avoid race conditions when recovering failed nodes or clusters.

-In the active mode, the ClusterControl node act as a primary controller, where it performs automatic recovery and parsing MySQL slow log query for query monitoring.
-The secondary ClusterControl node however must have the following things configured:
+In the active mode, the ClusterControl node acts as a primary controller, where it performs automatic recovery and management activities.
+Therefore the primary controller Cluster/Node Auto Recovery must be set to on.
+The secondary ClusterControl node however must be configured with Cluster/Node Auto Recovery turned off.

 Installing Standby Server